DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 </div>
 <div class="tab-content">

-1. Open the Claude Desktop App and sign in.
+1. Close both Docker and Claude Desktop apps.
+Then, open the Docker app first, wait until it is ready, and then open the Claude Desktop App.

 2. In the top left, click the sidebar icon to expand it, then change the mode from "Chat" to "Code".